By Ryan Chelius

 The Salmon River also provides a unique opportunity for anglers to have a chance at an Atlantic salmon.
 Although rare in many places, Atlantics are more common in this sportfishing mecca.

 Visit Oswego County for your next fishing adventure and be sure to leave with an exciting experience and countless memories!
-For current fishing reports and visitor information go to visitoswegocounty.com or call 1-800-248-4FUN.
+For current fishing reports and visitor information, go to www.VisitOswegoCounty.com or call 1-800-248-4FUN.
+To explore other options in Northwest Illinois, visit www.VisitNorthwestIllinois.com.